LipingYi/LipingYi.github.io/_pages/cv.md

   * 2021: Association for the Advancement of Artificial Intelligence (AAAI'22), PC Member

 * Journal Services
+  * 2024: IEEE Transactions on Neural Networks and Learning Systems (TNNLS), Reviewer
   * 2024: ACM Transactions on Knowledge Discovery from Data (TKDD), Reviewer
   * 2024: Neurocomputing, Reviewer
   * 2024: IEEE Transactions on Green Communications and Networking (TGCN), Reviewer